LeilaniL/WordCounter.Solution/README.md

 ## Specs
 * User inputs both a sentence, and a word that they want to count in the sentence.
 _Example: Input "the" and "The cat walks down the street."_
+_Expected output: The input word plus the input sentence as an array of words ("The", "cat", "walks", "down", "the", "street")

 * Program finds whether that word is in the sentence.
 It returns full and exact matches only (disregarding case).
 _Example: Input "the" and "The cat walks down the street with them."_